 Mr. Sabanci holds a double major in Economics and International Relations from Boston University.
 He holds two Masters of Business degrees, one from Cornell University’s Johnson Graduate School of Management and the other from Carnegie Mellon University in Global Business Administration.

 Mr. Sabanci is an active philanthropist with organizations such as the Turkish Health & Education Foundation (SEV).

-Mr. Sabanci is also an Advisory Council Member for Cornell University’s Johnson Business School supporting the development of the new Cornell Tech Campus.
+Mr. Sabanci is also an Advisory Council Member for Cornell University’s Johnson Business School supporting the development of the new Cornell Tech Campus in New York City.